Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 Oregon Stats and Trends

-- This year, the Ducks won ATS in their only game as an underdog of 3 points or more.
+- This season, the Ducks won ATS in their only game as an underdog of 3 points or more.

-- Oregon's games this year have gone over the total in five out of 10 opportunities (50%).

-- Oregon is 4-6 against the spread and 9-1 overall when the team scores more than 23.8 points.
+- Oregon is 4-6 against the spread and 9-1 overall in games when it records more than 23.8 points.

-- Oregon is 4-6 against the spread and 9-1 overall when the team churns out more than 345.7 yards.
+- In games that Oregon piles up more than 345.7 yards, the team is 4-6 against the spread and 9-1 overall.

 - The Ducks have 11 giveaways this season, while the Utes have 12 takeaways .